dustinpfister/game-framework-clucker/demos/chicken-cooker-sheets/README.md

 ## So the main focus is using more than one image per sprite sheet object

 The main thing about this demo is to give an array of image index values for a sprite sheet.
-As of this writing it is soemthing that I am doing for the 'chick-walk', and 'chick-rest' sprite sheet objects.
+As of this writing it is something that I am doing for the 'chick-walk', and 'chick-rest' sprite sheet objects.

 ```js
 canvasMod.createSpriteSheetGrid(sm.layers, 'chick-walk', [2, 4], size, size);